LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W05-D2-CI-Contd.md

 ## Development Workflow

-My *development workflow* (not to be confused with the Actions *workflow* file.)
-When I have changes ready to merge into the main branch, I don't directly merge them to main.
-I do this:
+This is one possible *development workflow* (not to be confused with the Actions *workflow* file) for implementing *Continuous Integration*.

+When you have code that you want to test with code from one or more team-mates, but you (or they) aren't ready to merge code into the main branch:

 1.
-   Merge the *main* branch into my *test* branch.
+   Make a *test* branch, merge the *main* branch into it, and push it to GitHub.

    This triggers the Actions CI workflow to execute.
 This is good.
-It will verify that the code merged from main passes.
-I now have a verified baseline for testing my new code.
+It will verify that the code merged from main passes. you now have a verified baseline for testing new code.

-2. Merge my new code branch into the test branch.
+2. Merge the new code from everyone's branch who wants to do integration testing into the test branch.

-   This triggers the CI workflow to run again to verify that my new code builds without errors and unit tests pass (or not) after merging with the code from main.
+   This triggers the CI workflow to run again to verify that my new code builds without errors and unit tests pass (or not).

+When you have code that is ready for a PR and to be merged into main:

+1. Do a *reverse merge* (merging the main into your new code branch).
+Build and test the code locally to verify everything is ok.
-3. Merge the test branch into the main branch.

-   This triggers the CI workflow again to verify that all is well after merging to main.
+2. Create a PR to get the code reviewed and merged into main.
+When the new code is merged into main, the CI workflow is triggered to run and verify that all is well.